ssuingchen/sentiment_analysis/README.md

 # sentiment_analysis
 This project implemented neural network and machine learning to classify tweets with sentiment labels.

+## RNN models used Glove Embeddings, and the file is not provided in this repository.

 ## BERT

 Please run the following code in the BERT_Three_Point.ipynb notebook <br>